MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- create hash of integer to string: { 1: '1', etc }
+- divide input number by 10 to get quotient and remainder: 432, 1
+- convert remainder to string via hash
+- add to result string
+- repeat process on quotient until quotient == 0

+4321
+432, 1
+43, 2
+4, 3
+0, 4

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #